-Demographic data on births, deaths and population totals are available from the World Population Prospects (WPP) of the United Nations Population Division (2011, 2013b).
-Every two years the UN release an updated versions of the WPP incorporating revised estimates of past demographic statistics for all countries.
+Demographic data on births, deaths and population totals are available from the World Population Prospects (WPP) of the United Nations Population Division (2011, 2013b, 2015c).
+Every two to three years the UN release an updated versions of the WPP incorporating revised estimates of past demographic statistics for all countries.
 Data on the total population and number of deaths are typically given by gender in each WPP.
 Data on the number of births are usually given without a gender disaggregation.
 However, estimates of the number of births by gender can be derived using supplementary data on the sex ratio of birth also contained in each WPP.
-In this study the two most recent versions of WPP are used, WPP2010 and WPP2012 in order to determine what effect, if any, updated demographic data has on bilateral migration flow estimates.
+In this study the three most recent versions of WPP are used, WPP2010, WPP2012 and WPP2015, in order to determine what effect, if any, updated demographic data has on bilateral migration flow estimates.